Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-One interpretation {\it of post-selection type} may be given as follows: if one looks at all the experiments giving the same sequence of variables entering the model $\{\bar\imath_1=i_1,\ldots,\bar\imath_K=i_K\}$ and if one considers the Benjamini–Hochberg procedure for the hypotheses described in Section~\ref{hyp:FDR}, then the FDR is exactly controlled by $\alpha$.
+The proof of this result is given in Appendix \ref{proof:yoFDR}.
+One interpretation of post-selection type may be given as follows: if one looks at all the experiments giving the same sequence of variables entering the model~$\{\bar\imath_1=i_1,\ldots,\bar\imath_K=i_K\}$ and if one considers the Benjamini–Hochberg procedure for the hypotheses described in Section~\ref{hyp:FDR}, then the FDR is exactly controlled by~$\alpha$.